Launch of the IPPR Commission on Health and Prosperity

 After the devastating Covid-19 pandemic, it’s time to reconsider our approach.
 The pandemic showed that we can no longer accept the status quo of poor health, rife inequalities and an economic model that fails to ‘price in’ health as an asset.

-That's why IPPR is launching a new Commission on Health and Prosperity, to design a new approach to health.
+That's why IPPR has launched a new Commission on Health and Prosperity, to design a new approach to health.
 The commission will map a new course – one in which health is valued as a fundamental good, but is also understood as an engine of a better, stronger economy.
 Over the next two years we will deliver a definitive new blueprint for health and prosperity in the UK.

 Professor Dame Sally Davies, master of Trinity College Cambridge and former chief medical officer